sodastereo/sofi-enhanced/README.md

 # [SoFi.com Minimal](https://github.com/sodastereo/sofi-enhanced)

-A clean and minimal UI for SoFi.com.
+A clean and minimal UI for SoFi.com using Firefox or Chrome.
 It removes the boxes from view, giving you a clean view.

 ## Preview